 - You did notice I didn’t have to define interfaces on individual nodes, right?

 - Wait for the network devices to boot.
-Write this blog post while waiting.
+Write this blog post while waiting for Nexus 9300v and vSRX to boot.
 At least the libvirt provider starts them in parallel (as opposed to virtualbox provider that starts them in sequence).

-- Use connect.sh script to connect to lab devices and inspect the results.
+- Use netlab connect to connect to lab devices and inspect the results.

 It works.
 The only glitch I encountered was the incorrect subnet mask in Arista EOS hello packets: